LZeroAnalytics/thornode/docs/concepts/memos.md

 ## Overview

 Transactions to THORChain pass user intent with the `MEMO` field on their respective chains.
 THORChain inspects the transaction object and the `MEMO` in order to process the transaction, so care must be taken to ensure the `MEMO` and the transaction are both valid.
 If not, THORChain will automatically refund the assets.
+Memos are set in inbound transactions unless specified.

 THORChain uses specific [asset notation](asset-notation.md) for all assets.
 Assets and functions can be abbreviated, and affiliate addresses and asset amounts can be shortened to [reduce memo length](memo-length-reduction.md), including through use of [scientific notation](memo-length-reduction.md#scientific-notation).
 Some parameters can also refer to a [THORName](../affiliate-guide/thorname-guide.md) instead of an address.